zhaoyanz405/cabinet/README.md

 If you have Golang environment, what you need to do is cloning the git repository, enter the root directory, and run `go build`

+## Coming soon

+- Support to using in distributed mode
+- Lifecycle of cache data

 ## Benchmark
 |         | Set                       | Get                       |
 |---------|---------------------------|---------------------------|